The Problem Of Trying To Parent My Child Beyond Childhood

 This inclination to be a part of my children’s life is particularly strong when it comes to their health.
 I was with Jacob and his brothers through all their childhood illnesses.
 Chicken pox, roseola, colds, flu, stomach upsets, constipation, diarrhea, boo-boos, and owies to mention a few.
 I parented one son through two sets of ear tubes and adenoid removal when he was a toddler, and an appendectomy at age 10.
 I comforted another son through his surgery due to an undescended testicle when he was 4.
 I hovered over Jacob through his heart surgery at 10 years old.

-As far as health is concerned, I truly believe I know what’s best for my children.
+As far as health is concerned, I truly believe I know what’s best for my child.
 Even though they are now adults, I feel they should at least give me a chance to express my view on the proper course of action to take if and when they’re not well.
 But no, their attitude is ‘Mom’s too nervous, she doesn’t know anything anyway, we’re adults, and she can’t tell us what to do, etc, …’ Although they’ve never said this to me, body language and facial expression say it all.

 True, my children are physically adults.
 But are they adults intellectually and emotionally?